Ramneek82810/AI-Minesweeper/README.md

 - Algorithmic Brilliance: Applies DFS and probabilistic reasoning to navigate the board.

--Learning Potential: An educational tool for exploring AI in games.
+- Learning Potential: An educational tool for exploring AI in games.

 ## How It Works 🧠